Chapter 16

 Let us notice the following verses.

-1 … Satan questioned Eve with respect to God's command to not eat from every tree.
+1 … Satan questioned Eve about God's command to not eat from every tree.
+Satan lied.
+God only said they were not to eat from the tree in the middle.

-2-3 … Eve clearly knew God's command.
-In fact she quoted it to Satan.
+2-3 … Eve knew God's command.
+In fact she corrected Satan’s question.

-4-5 … Satan told Eve that the reason God did not want her or Adam to eat of the tree of knowing good and evil was because they will then be like God.
+4-5 … Satan told Eve she would not die and the reason God did not want her to eat of the tree was because she would then be like God.

-6 … Eve looked to the fruit of the tree and saw that it was good for food and pleasing to the eye.
-In other words, instead of trusting in what God said about the fruit, Eve trusted her own eyes and reasoning to dictate her course of action.
+6 … Eve looked to the fruit of the tree and saw that it was good for food, pleasing to the eye and desirable for gaining wisdom.
+Instead of trusting in what God said about the fruit, Eve trusted her eyes and reasoning to dictate her course of action.
+Consequently, she bought Satan’s argument.

 Let us now read the consequences of Adam and Eve's decision to eat or look to the forbidden fruit rather than God to provide them wisdom.
 The consequences that fell upon them are recorded in,